OpenModelica/OpenModelica/usersguide-sphinx/source/omnotebook.rst

 DrModelica has a hierarchical structure represented as notebooks.
 The front-page notebook is similar to a table of contents that holds all other notebooks together by providing links to them.
-This particular notebook is the first page the user will see (Figure 4 -26).
+This particular notebook is the first page the user will see (:numref:`omnotebook-drmodelica`).

+.. figure :: media/omnotebook-drmodelica.png
+  :name: omnotebook-drmodelica

-Figure 426. **The front-page notebook of the OMNotebook version of the DrModelica tutoring system.**
+  The front-page notebook of the OMNotebook version of the DrModelica tutoring system.

 In each chapter of DrModelica the user is presented a short summary of the corresponding chapter of the Modelica book :cite:`openmodelica.org:fritzson:2004`.
 The